Computational Lower Bounds for Graphon Estimation via Low-degree Polynomials: Introduction

-\paragraph{More Literature on Low-degree Polynomials.} The idea of using low-degree polynomials to predict the statistical-computational gaps was recently developed in a line of work on studying the SoS hierarchy \citep{hopkins2017bayesian,hopkins2018statistical,barak2019nearly}.
+The idea of using low-degree polynomials to predict the statistical-computational gaps was recently developed in a line of work on studying the SoS hierarchy \citep{hopkins2017bayesian,hopkins2018statistical,barak2019nearly}.
 Many state-of-art algorithms such as spectral methods and approximate messaging messaging (AMP) \citep{donoho2009message} can be represented as low-degree polynomials \citep{kunisky2019notes,gamarnik2020low,montanari2022equivalence} and the ``low'' here typically means logarithmic in the dimension.
 In comparison to SoS computational lower bounds, the low-degree polynomial method is simpler to establish and appears to always yield the same results for natural average-case hardness problems.
 The majority of the existing low-degree polynomial hardness results are established for hypothesis testing problems based on the notion of {\it low-degree likelihood ratio}.
-Examples include unsupervised problems such as planted clique detection \citep{hopkins2018statistical, barak2019nearly}, community detection in SBM \citep{hopkins2017bayesian, hopkins2018statistical,jin2022phase}, spiked tensor model \citep{hopkins2017power, hopkins2018statistical, kunisky2019notes}, spiked Wishart model \citep{bandeira2020computational}, sparse PCA \citep{ding2019subexponential}, spiked Wigner model \citep{kunisky2019notes}, clustering in Gaussian mixture models \citep{loffler2020computationally,davis2021clustering,lyu2022optimal}, planted vector recovery \citep{mao2021optimal}, independent component analysis \citep{auddy2023large} as well as supervised learning problems such as tensor regression \citep{luo2022tensor}, and mixed sparse linear regression \citep{arpino2023statistical}.
+Examples include unsupervised problems such as planted clique detection \citep{hopkins2018statistical, barak2019nearly}, community detection in SBM \citep{hopkins2017bayesian, hopkins2018statistical,jin2022phase}, spiked tensor model \citep{hopkins2017power, hopkins2018statistical, kunisky2019notes}, spiked Wishart model \citep{bandeira2020computational}, sparse PCA \citep{ding2019subexponential}, spiked Wigner model \citep{kunisky2019notes}, clustering in Gaussian mixture models \citep{loffler2020computationally,lyu2022optimal}, planted vector recovery \citep{mao2021optimal}, independent component analysis \citep{auddy2023large} as well as supervised learning problems such as tensor regression \citep{luo2022tensor}, and mixed sparse linear regression \citep{arpino2023statistical}.
 Very recently, the low-degree polynomial method has also been extended to establish computational hardness in statistical estimation/recovery problems \citep{schramm2020computational,koehler2022reconstruction,wein2023average,mao2023detection} and random optimization \citep{gamarnik2020low,wein2022optimal,bresler2022algorithmic}.
 It is gradually believed that the low-degree polynomial method is able to capture the essence of what makes sum-of-squares algorithms, and more generally, polynomial-time algorithms succeed or fail \citep{hopkins2018statistical, kunisky2019notes}.
+However, there are a couple of important examples where the low-degree polynomials can not predict the right computational threshold, such as the random 3-XOR-SAT problem \citep{kunisky2019notes}.
+In those settings, low-degree polynomials can be outperformed by some "brittle" algebraic methods with almost no noise tolerance, we refer readers to \cite{holmgren2021counterexamples,zadik2022lattice,diakonikolas2022non} for more discussions.
 Finally, it is worth mentioning that although we focus on the low-degree polynomial framework, it has been demonstrated that this framework is closely related to many other frameworks, such as SoS, SQ, free-energy landscape, and approximate message passing, from various perspectives \citep{hopkins2017power,barak2019nearly,brennan2021statistical,bandeira2022franz,montanari2022equivalence}.